 by Bianca Garilli, ND

-Dementia has become one of the major causes of disability and dependency in older people and is considered a worldwide public health priority.1 According to the World Health Organization (WHO), 50 million people globally suffer from this cognitive decline syndrome, with nearly 10 million new cases occurring annually.1 Although common in today’s society, dementia is NOT a normal part of the aging process.
+Dementia has become one of the major causes of disability and dependency in older people and is considered a worldwide public health priority.1 According to the World Health Organization (WHO), 50 million people globally suffer from this cognitive decline syndrome, with nearly 10 million new cases occurring annually.1 Although common in today’s society, dementia is not a guarantee, nor a normal part of the aging process.
 It typically affects older adults leading to symptoms associated with “memory, thinking, orientation, comprehension, calculation, learning capacity, language, and judgement,” leading to potential physical, psychological, social and economic impacts on the individual, their family, and society as a whole.1

 Dementia includes a variety of brain disorders each with a slightly different pathophysiology and presentation.
 Alzheimer’s disease (AD) is the most common form of dementia accounting for 60-80% of all cases.
 Vascular dementia (VD) is the 2nd most common form and accounts for 10% of cases, while the remainder of dementia diagnoses make up all other cognitive decline conditions including dementia with Lewy bodies, mixed dementia, frontotemporal dementia, Creutzfeldt-Jakob Disease, Huntington’s disease, and normal pressure hydrocephalus.2